 This is a good example of the dangers inherent in an agitational over-simplification.
-It's a lot easier and more effective for us to talk about "democracy" as a prerequisite we have a server of the page mean assumption while here for socialism than to use that nasty term "dictatorship of the proletariat."
+It's a lot easier and more effective for us to talk about "democracy" as a prerequisite for socialism than to use that nasty term "dictatorship of the proletariat."
 In the case of the YSL right wing, this has gone past a mere tactical adaptation of language and has become an adaptation of thought.
 The struggle for socialism under Stalinism ceases to be a struggle for workers power, and becomes a struggle for "general democratic aims."